What do they look like?

 It is the superb lyrebird which gives the family its name.
 Its spectacular tail of fanned feathers, when spread out in display, looks like a lyre (a musical instrument of ancient Greece).

-The male superb lyrebird is 80-100 centimetres long, including his 55-centimetre-long tail.
+The male superb lyrebird is 80 to 100 centimetres long, including his 55-centimetre-long tail.
 He is dark brown on the upper part of his body and lighter brown below, with red-brown markings on his throat.
 His tail feathers are dark brown above and silver-grey below.

 Females of the species are smaller than the males, with similar colouring but without the lyre-shaped tail.
 The females' tail feathers are broadly webbed with reddish markings.
-Young male superb lyrebirds do not grow their lyre tails until they are three or four years old.
+Young male superb lyrebirds do not grow their lyre tails until they are 3 or 4 years old.
 Until this time, they usually group together and are known as 'plain-tails'.

-The Albert's lyrebird is similar in appearance to the superb lyrebird, but is smaller and darker, with a rich chestnut colour.
+The Albert's lyrebird is similar in appearance to the superb lyrebird but is smaller and darker, with a rich chestnut colour.
 The male does not have the outer lyre-shaped tail feathers of the superb lyrebird.
-The Albert's lyrebird is listed as vulnerable in NSW.
+The Albert's lyrebird is listed as vulnerable in New South Wales.

 Courtship and breeding